Cannabis refers to a group of three plants with psychoactive properties, known as Cannabis sativa, Cannabis indica, and Cannabis ruderalis.

 Experts are still trying to fully understand the long-term effects of using cannabis.
 There’s lots of conflicting research on this topic, and many of the existing studies have only looked at animals.
 Many more large, long-term studies in humans are needed to fully understand the lasting effects of cannabis use.

-A 2014 review of existing studies highlights the potential impact of cannabis on brain development when used during adolescence.
+A of existing studies highlights the potential impact of cannabis on brain development when used during adolescence.

 According to this review, people who start using cannabis in their teens tend to have more memory and learning problems than those who didn’t use cannabis in their teens.
 But it’s unclear if these effects are permanent.